 There were 12 subjects in the first study, which took about an hour and they were paid \$15 for participating.
-12 different subjects did the second study, which took about 1⁄2 hour and they were paid \$10.
-All subjects from both studies were Carnegie Mellon University students, faculty, or staff.
+12 different subjects did the second study, which took about /2 hour and they were paid \$10.
+All subjects were Carnegie Mellon University students, faculty, or staff.
 25% (6 out of 24) were female, and the age ranged from 19 to 46 with a median of 26.
-All were moderately to highly proficient with computers, and about half of the subjects had used PDAs.
+All were moderately to highly proficient with computers, and half had used PDAs.
 The data from some extra subjects were eliminated due to technical difficulties.
-The measures from two subjects who were left-handed are not included in the data, but informally, their numbers did not look different.
+The measures from two subjects who were lefthanded are not included in the data, but informally, their numbers did not look different.